-This festival is held in the month of monsoon in the state of Chhatisgarh.
-It is observed in the state to seek blessings of the Almighty for a bounteous yield of crops.
+This festival is held in the month of monsoon.
+Hareli is observed in the state to seek blessings of the Almighty for a bounteous yield of crops.
 During this festival the local farmers worship the cows and the farm equipments.
 They also hang strings of neem leaves on their doors to ward of various kinds of diseases.

-This auspicious festival is held a week ago the ' festival of colors'.
+This auspicious festival is held a week before the ' festival of colors'.
 Bhagoriya festival primarily originated in the Bhils and dominated the district of Jhabua.
-This festival allows you to officially elope with your lover.
+This festival allows the lovers to officially elope.
 The faithful devoted during this festive occasion worship the God of Dance, Bahgoradev.

-The most important festival in the region is a ten days event in total.
+Dussehra is the most important festival in the region.
+It is a ten days event.
 This festival is believed to have been originated in the 15th century by the fourth Kakatiya monarch, Maharaj Purushottam Deo.
 It demands the participation of almost all the tribal inhabitants of the state.
 The tribal people celebrate Dussehra as a congregation of Maoli Devi and all her sisters.
 Numerous priests bring local deities beautifully embellished with vibrant colored flowers to the Danteshwari Temple in Jagdalpur.

 This festival is dedicated to the worship of Mother Earth but has nothing to do with the harvest.
 The festive celebrations are held after the blooming of Sal trees.
 During this festival nobody touches the fields throughout the day and the farmers offer prayers at a small forest within the village.

-Mati puja or the 'worship of the earth' is a festival of crucial importance in the state of Chhatisgarh where the main occupation of the people is agriculture.
+Mati puja or the 'worship of the earth' is a festival of crucial importance in Chhatisgarh where the main occupation of the people is agriculture.
 During this festival the tribal people of the district of Bastar worship the earth for the bounteous yield of crops for the next season.
 The religious rites and traditions are also observed by them with utmost devotion and dedication.

-This is an important festival of the Gonds in the state of Chhattisgarh.
+This is an important festival of the Gonds in Chhattisgarh.
 On the very day of this festival a pig or a fowl is offered to the village God along with some liquor.
-After this the tribal group indulges themselves in complete amusement in the form of dance, folklores and other types of cultural performances.
+After this, the tribal group indulges themselves in complete amusement in the form of dance, folklores and other types of cultural performances.

 This festival is observed in Chhattisgarh in the bright fortnight of the month of Bhadon or the month of September according to the English calendar.
 The Gonds on this day offer new grain and liquor to their ancestors.
 The festive celebrations take different forms in different districts.
 In the Kondagaon tehsil of the district, Buddha Deo is worshipped on this particular day whereas in the Jagdalpur tehsil the festivities are observed by taking sweets and giving new clothes to the members of the family.

-The Govardhan puja is performed in the state of Chhattisgarh with lots of gaiety and festivity and has its origins in the legends of Hindu mythology.
-On the day of this festival the people of Chhattisgarh build cow dung hillocks and then decorate them with flowers after which they worship them.
+The Govardhan puja is performed in Chhattisgarh with lots of gaiety and festivity and has its origins in the legends of Hindu mythology.
+On the day of this festival, the people of Chhattisgarh build cow dung hillocks and then decorate them with flowers after which they worship them.
 In some regions this day is also observed as 'Annakoot' meaning 'mountain of food'.
-After the traditional worship comes to an end, an assortment of sweets is offered to the deities also known as 'bhog', following which the people consumes the prasad themselves.
+After the traditional worship comes to an end, an assortment of sweets is offered to the deities also known as 'bhog', following which the people consume the prasad themselves.

 This festival is organized in the Korba district of Chhattisgarh in the month of May jointly by the Korba district administration and other public sector undertakings.
 The hilly tribe Korwa celebrates this festival with much vigor and enthusiasm following all the religious rites and rituals with extreme feelings of ardent religious zeal.